ojacomarket/STV-voting-software/README.md

 ## V u l n e r a b i l i t i e s

- ### - [x] :fire: Usage of static arrays (we cannot dynamically expand boundaries and only restricted to the precise amount of people who vote and candidates who ballotate)
+- [x] Usage of static arrays (we cannot dynamically expand boundaries and only restricted to the precise amount of people who vote and candidates who ballotate)
- ### - [x] :fire: Usage of unstandartizied variable data types (int, char, etc).
+- [x] Usage of unstandartizied variable data types (int, char, etc).
 Each compiler can interpret them in a slightly different way